mmm/mmm.github.com/cloud/_posts/2012-09-25-linuxplumbers-juju.md

 ### it's chilly in here

-freezing the code.
 Yeah, so during development you break things.
 There were a couple of times using oneiric juju that changes to juju core prevented a client from talking to an existing stack.
 Aargh!
 This wasn't going to fly for production use.

-We've subsequently done a _bunch_ to prevent this from happening, but we needed production summit stable at the time.
+The juju team has subsequently done a _bunch_ to prevent this from happening, but hey we needed production summit working and stable at the time.
 The answer... freeze the code.

 Juju has an environment config option `juju-origin` to specify where to get the juju installed on all instances in the environment.
 I branched juju core to `lp:~mark-mims/juju/running-summit` and just worked straight from there for the lifetime of the environment (still up atm).
+Easy enough.

-Ok, that's easy enough.
-Well, the tricky part is to make sure that you're always using the `lp:~mark-mims/juju/running-summit` version of the juju cli when talking to the production summit environment.
+Now the tricky part is to make sure that you're always using the `lp:~mark-mims/juju/running-summit` version of the juju cli when talking to the production summit environment.

 I set up

     #!/bin/bash
-    export JUJU_BRANCH=/home/ubuntu/src/juju/running-summit
+    export JUJU_BRANCH=$HOME/src/juju/running-summit
     export PATH=$JUJU_BRANCH/bin:$PATH
     export PYTHONPATH=$JUJU_BRANCH

 which my tmuxinator config sources into every pane in my `summit` tmux session.

 This was also done on the `summit-control` instance so it's easy to make sure we're all using the right version of the juju cli to talk to the production environment.